xoraus/xoraus/README.md

 <h3> 🏡 About Me </h3>

-- 👨🏽‍💻 I'm a <b>Computer Science Engineer</b> who likes to Design, Code & Build.
+- 👨🏻‍💻I'm a <b>computer science engineer</b> who likes to design, code, and build.
-- ❤️ I love the intersection of Minimalism, Code & Aesthetics.
+- ❤️ I love the intersection of minimalism, code, and aesthetics.
-- 🚀 Currently I'm working on <b>Polymath Academy</b> (a Home Schooling Platform)
+- 🚀 Currently, I'm working on <b>Polymath Academy</b> (a homeschooling platform).

 <h3> 🔥 Latest Blog Posts </h3>